espressif/esp-protocols/components/esp_modem/README.md

 # ESP MODEM

-The `esp-modem` component is a managed component for `esp-idf` that could be used for communication with GSM/LTE modems that support AT commands and PPP protocol as a network interface.
+The `esp-modem` component is a managed component for `esp-idf` that is used for communication with GSM/LTE modems that support AT commands and PPP protocol as a network interface.

 ## Examples